Acme United Corporation: Med-Nap

-Cuda

-Cuda is Acme United’s fishing gear brand.
-It was launched in July 2014 in Orlando, Florida, at the International Convention of Allied Sportfishing Trades (ICAST), the largest sportfishing trade show in the world.
-They are manufactured with the company's Titanium Bonded technology, and they’re equipped with Aluminum Alloy and Tungsten Carbide.
-When Cuda was launched in 2014, it had twenty-four different tools.
-Now, it has more than one hundred.

-The tools, which include snips, wire cutters, scale/skin grippers, knives and scissors, are being developed and tested in cooperation with a number of well-known fishermen in the fresh and saltwater environments.
-For example, Bob Izumi from the Real Fishing Show, Mariko Izumi from Hooking Up, and four captains, who can be seen on National Geographic Channel’s hit series Wicked Tuna, use Cuda tools on episodes of their respective television shows.

 DMT

 Diamond Machining Technology was established in 1976, as a manufacturer of large diamond grinding and polishing wheels for industrial applications.

 Due to increased overseas competition, DMT looked for ways to diversify its business.
 After much testing and development work, a prototype sharpener was developed, which the engineers at DMT then refined to an unbreakable, clean-cutting diamond honing tool.

 The first polka dot diamond bench stones were soon thereafter shipped to customers such as Brookstone for use in the woodworking area and Bloomingdale's for use in the kitchen.
 The new sharpener quickly found its way to other sectors as well, such as the automotive, marine, and aviation industries.

 Today, DMT products are sold in dozens of countries all over the world.
 In addition, the company holds more than ten patents and has introduced over 125 different products.
 It sells many tens of thousands of items each year to DIYers, gardening and outdoor enthusiasts, woodworkers, hunters, fishermen, and military and law enforcement personnel.